-Origins of species
+The origins of species

-The "Tree of Life" by Charles Darwin and others
+The "Tree of Life" by Charles Darwin,

 One principle that is implied by the tree of life is the concept of common ancestors.
 Any two leaves on a tree can be traced back to separate twigs, and then to one or two branches, and finally back to the trunk.
 Similarly, the ancestors of any two species can be traced back to a common ancestor species that they have in common.
 So, for example, humans and chimpanzees can be traced back to their common ancestor.
-So can whales and dinosaurs, or dogs and sponges, etc.
+So can whales and dinosaurs, or dogs and sponges, cats and fruit flies, etc.

 As Graham Lawton explained in his article "Uprooting Darwin's tree:"